We're Here to Help

 It is important that you consult someone who is qualified so they can give you all the advice you need to write and execute your Will.

 Legacy Legal Services provides a Will writing service second to none.
-Our solicitor, Andrew Revitt, has over 25 years’ experience as a high street practitioner, and he is happy to visit you in your home – or even speak to you on the telephone – to advise you about your Will and take your instructions.
+Andrew Revitt, has over 25 years’ experience as a high street practitioner, and he is happy to visit you in your home – or even speak to you on the telephone – to advise you about your Will and take your instructions.

 So, why You Should Make a Will?